samuel-bazinet/Rust_Pub_Sub_Server/README.md

 This is a pub-sub server made with the intention of being simple to use.

-It is meant to be used as a library, but is no wrappiong is necessary it can be downloaded and ran as an executable.
+It is meant to be used as a library, but if no wrapping is necessary it can be downloaded and ran as an executable.

 This package depends on the [rpss_util](https://github.com/samuel-bazinet/rpss_utils) repo; this repo also holds functions that are useful to interact with the server from a client (WIP).